What is a Retweet?

-- You can see Tweets people you follow have Retweeted in your Home timeline.
+- You can see Tweets people you follow have Retweeted and Quote Tweeted in your Home timeline.

-- Retweets, like regular Tweets, will not show up from accounts you have blocked.
+- Retweet and Quote Tweets, like regular Tweets, will not show up from accounts you have blocked.

 - Go to your Notifications tab.
 There you will see all activity concerning your Tweets—including which have recently been Retweeted and by whom.

 - From the Tweet detail page, you’ll be able to see how many Retweets of your Tweet there are, in additon to how many Quote Tweets there are.